kuznets23/Portfolio/README.md

 # DA_Projects (Python/SQL)
 Welcome to my repository!
-Here you will find projects developed in Python and SQL, with a focus on working with databases, visualization tools and creating dashboards.
+Here you will find my pet-projects developed in Python and SQL, with a focus on working with databases, visualization tools and creating dashboards.

-This repository includes the most interesting pet projects and solved test questions from interviews.
+This repository includes the most interesting pet-projects and solved test questions from interviews.

-Through these projects, I gained hands-on experience working with data and learned how to apply analytical techniques to real-life scenarios.
-Each project reflects the stages of my learning and improving my skills in using data analytics tools.

 | Project name | Description | Stack |
 | :---------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------: |:---------------------------:|